 - Tips: The ingredients I use here do not require pre-cooking.
 If you want to add different ingredients to Osumashi, be sure to first cook separately any ingredients that require cooking, then add them to the soup later.
 These include dense root vegetables or leafy greens that may release color, such as spinach.
 Once all the ingredients are cooked, simply add them to the clear soup to warm up.

-- Soak the fu (wheat gluten) in water for 10 minutes.
+- Soak 8 pieces fu (wheat gluten) in water for 10 minutes.
 Once soft, gently squeeze out the water.

-- Discard the stems of the shiitake mushrooms and thinly slice them about ¼ inch (6 mm) thick.
+- Discard the stems of 2 shiitake mushrooms and thinly slice them about ¼ inch (6 mm) thick.

-- Make a knot in a mitsuba stem and repeat it for the rest of the sprigs.
+- Make a knot in each of the stems of 4 sprigs mitsuba (Japanese parsley).
 Detach the wooden board of the kamaboko by sliding the knife under the fish cake.
-Then, cut the kamaboko into thin ⅛-inch (3-mm) slices.
+Then, thinly cut 8 slices kamaboko (fish cake) about ⅛ inch (3 mm) thick.

 To Make the Soup

-- Add the rehydrated wheat gluten and mitsuba to the individual bowls.
+- Divide and add the rehydrated wheat gluten and mitsuba to the individual bowls.

-- Next, make the clear soup broth: Add the Awase Dashi back to the pot and season with the soy sauce and salt.
+- Next, make the clear soup broth.
+Add 3⅓ cups dashi (Japanese soup stock) back to the pot and season with 2 tsp usukuchi (light-colored) soy sauce and ½ tsp Diamond Crystal kosher salt.

 - Add the kamaboko fish cake slices and shiitake mushrooms to the pot and heat until warm.
 Serve the soup in the individual bowls.